← Blog

 Exploration vs. commitment

 What actually happens when experienced writers write is that they hold multiple possibilities in their heads simultaneously.
 This paragraph could go here, or maybe it belongs later.
 This argument works if I frame it this way, but there’s a stronger version if I restructure the whole piece.
-Good writers are constantly branching: they just have to do it mentally because their tools don’t support it.
+Good writers are constantly branching.
+They just have to do it mentally because their tools don’t support it.

 What if you didn’t have to choose?